nasa/cumulus/docs/deployment/thin-egress-app.md

 ### Integration with cumulus module

 The `cumulus` module deploys certain components that interact with TEA.
-As a result, the `cumulus` module requires a `tea_stack_name` variable which is the name of the TEA Cloudformation stack.
-To get this value, you can specify the `stack_name` variable to the TEA module and then use the same value for the `tea_stack_name` variable to the `cumulus` module.
+As a result, the `cumulus` module requires a `tea_stack_name` variable which is the name of the TEA Cloudformation stack. **This value must match the actual stack name for TEA Cloudformation stack**.
+One way to keep these values in sync is to use a Terraform local variable to specify the `stack_name` variable to the TEA module and the `tea_stack_name` variable to the `cumulus` module.

 Also, if you are specifying a `stage_name` variable to the TEA module, you must use the same value for the `distribution_api_gateway_stage` variable to the `cumulus` module.

-This approach is shown in the [Cumulus core example deployment code](https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/main.tf).
+The [Cumulus core example deployment code](https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/main.tf) demonstrates the use of local variables to keep these variables in sync across the modules.

 ### Earthdata Login credentials